 Ameresco warrants that the Work and all materials and equipment to be installed in the Project shall be free from defects in materials and workmanship arising from normal usage on an ECM by ECM basis for a period of one (1) year from the date of Substantial Completion of such ECM.
 Any manufacturers' warranties which exceed this one (1) year period shall be assigned to Customer to the extent allowed by the manufacturer.
 This section does not apply in any way to the Savings Guarantee.
-Except as provided above, AMERESCO MAKES NO WARRANTIES OR REPRESENTATIONS OF ANY KIND, WHETHER STATUTORY, WRITTEN, ORAL OR IMPLIED, INCLUDING WITHOUT LIMITATION, WARRANTIES AS TO THE WRITTEN, ORAL OR IMPLIED, INCLUDING WITHOUT LIMITATION, WARRANTIES OR VALUE, DESIGN, AND CONDITION OR FITNESS FOR USE OR PARTICULAR PURPOSE OR MERCHANTABILITY, REGARDING THE EQUIPMENT, ECMS OR ANY SERVICES PROVIDED HEREUNDER.
+Except as provided above, AMERESCO section does not apply in any way to the Savings Guarantee.
+Except as provided above, AMERESCO MAKES NO WARRANTIES OR REPRESENTATIONS OF ANY KIND, WHETHER STATUTORY, WRITTEN, ORAL OR IMPLIED, INCLUDING WITHOUT LIMITATION, WARRANTIES AS TO THE WRITTEN, ORAL OR IMPLIED, INCLUDING WITHOUT LIMITATION, WARRANTIES AS TO THE VALUE, DESIGN, AND CONDITION OR FITNESS FOR USE OR PARTICULAR PURPOSE OR MERCHANTABILITY, REGARDING THE EQUIPMENT, ECMS OR ANY SERVICES PROVIDED HEREUNDER.